digital-peaks/web-aoa/r/r_documentation.md

 The parameter ```response``` is only needed when a new model is to be trained.
 It defines the attribute in the training data which describes the classes into which the Sentinel-2A images is segmented (the land-use / land-cover classes).

 The parameter ```samples``` is only need when a new model is to be trained.
 It contains the name of the .geojson or .gpkg file with the training datasets.
 These are commonly polygonal but points could be used as well.
+Sample datsets must conform to the WGS coodinate system (EPSG 4326).

 The parameter ```aoi``` contains the name of the .geojson or .gpkg file with the area of interest.
+AOI datset must conform to the WGS coodinate system (EPSG 4326).

 The parameter ```sampling_strategy``` defines which sampling strategy should be used to make suggestions for potential locations for which additional training datasets could be retrieved in order to optimize the results.
 Possible value are: ```random```, ```regular```, ```stratified```, ```nonaligned```, ```hexogonal```, ```clustered```, ```Fibonacci```